Environmentally Friendly Companies:

 Their internal energy tax is a voluntary self-tax on every kilowatt hour of electricity they purchase.
 This tax funds energy efficiency and onsite renewable energy projects.

-There are a few Pela cases within the Grow Ensemble team, and you can learn more about them in our review.
+We have a few of their cases within the Grow Ensemble team, and you can learn more about them in our Pela phone case review as well as our interview with Pela founder Jeremy Lang where we discussed sustainable product design.
 Their cases are made from 45% plant-based materials and the back panel of their Clear case is made from 100% plant-based materials.

 In 2019, Pela offset their entire carbon footprint by purchasing carbon credits and are now Climate Neutral Certified.
 In 2020, they plan to reduce carbon emissions by streamlining transportation routes to distribution centers, help globally decrease product end-of-life waste, and help manufacturing facilities shift to renewable power or improve their energy efficiency.